temporalio/documentation/docs/concepts/visibility.md

 The [Visibility](/clusters#visibility) List API requires you to provide a List Filter as an SQL-like string parameter.

-A List Filter includes [Search Attribute](#search-attribute) names, Search Attribute values, and [operators](#supported-operators) that allow it to retrieve a filtered list of Workflow Executions from the Visibility Store.
+A List Filter includes [Search Attribute](#search-attribute) names, Search Attribute values, and [operators](#supported-operators) so that it can retrieve a filtered list of Workflow Executions from the Visibility Store.

 List Filter [Search Attribute](#search-attribute) names are case sensitive.
 A single [Namespace](/namespaces#) scopes each List Filter.